The museum is open on Thursday, Saturday and Sunday afternoons from 2pm to 5pm. Entry is free, and there is no need to book in advance.

-Please note that the Society’s premises are in the coach house and basement.
-Kelmscott House itself is privately owned and not open to the public
+Please note that the Society’s premises are in the Coach House and basement.
+The main part of Kelmscott House is privately occupied and not open to visitors.

 The William Morris Society is committed to making its facilities accessible to all.
 We regret that the nature of our Grade II* listed building may restrict physical access to some areas.